Choreography

 DANCING, SIGNING, WRITING (2021)

-In DANCING, SIGNING, WRITING we have created choreographies that amplify the signs that they are generated from.
-Almost everything in this 39-minute duet has been generated from American Sign Language and English words.
-Inspired by the work of Christine Sun Kim and Richard Serra’s ‘list of verbs’ we ask: How can a Word be Signed?
+Almost everything in this 39-minute didactic duet has been generated from American Sign Language and English words.
+Choreographic intersections of ASL signs, and written English words.
+Inspired by the work of Christine Sun Kim and Richard Serra’s ‘list of verbs’ Lukas Malkowski and Dawn Jani Birley ask: How can a Word be Signed?
 How can a Sign be Danced?

 Choreography Lukas Malkowski with Dawn Jani Birley